Women's Tennis History

-Pepperdine's history is synonymous with head coach Gualberto Escudero, who completed his 37th and final season in charge of the program in 2013-14.
+Pepperdine’s history is synonymous with head coach Gualberto Escudero, who completed his 37th and final season in charge of the program in 2013-14.
 He remains on staff as the associate head coach, making room for Per Nilsson in 2014-15.
 Nilsson was named the WCC Coach of the Year in his first season, leading the Waves to the regular-season and conference tournament championship titles.
-While Pepperdine had a women's tennis team prior to Escudero's hiring as head coach in 1977-78, all of the school's records begin with his era.
+While Pepperdine had a women’s tennis team prior to Escudero’s hiring as head coach in 1977-78, nearly all of the school’s records begin with his era.

-In the last 37 seasons, Escudero led Pepperdine to a 651-334 record and 31 berths in NCAA postseason events (30 not including regionals).
+Since 1976, Pepperdine has produced a record of 683-348 (.662) and has advanced to the NCAA Tournament on 32 occasions.
+(31 not including regionals).
 The Waves have reached the quarterfinals of the NCAA Tournament on four occasions (1989, 1990, 1991 and 1994).
-Pepperdine hasn't missed the postseason since 1987 and has only been absent from the NCAA Tournament twice since the first championship was held in 1982.
+Pepperdine hasn’t missed the postseason since 1987 and has only been absent from the NCAA Tournament twice since the first championship was held in 1982.

-None of the competition in the WCC comes close to matching the Waves, who have won a total of 24 league tournament crowns and an additional three regular-season titles.
+None of the competition in the WCC comes close to matching the Waves, who have won a total of 25 league tournament crowns and an additional four regular-season titles.
 Pepperdine won 14 straight tournament crowns from 1988-2001, and another seven in a row from 2003-09.
 The Waves have won all but five of the WCC championship tournaments ever held, and no other school has won more than two.
-Since the tournament went to its current dual-match format in 1995, the Waves have posted a remarkable 54-3 (.947) record.
+Since the tournament went to its current dual-match format in 1995, the Waves have posted a remarkable 57-3 (.950) record.

-Over the years, Pepperdine has collected 31 All-American selections, four WCC Player of the Year awards and seven WCC Freshman of the Year accolades.
+Over the years, Pepperdine has collected 32 All-American selections, five WCC Player of the Year awards and eight WCC Freshman of the Year accolades.

 The Waves have had two four-time All-Americans: Janna Kovacevich (1988-91) and Angela Lawrence (1996-99).
 Three-time All-Americans include Ginger Helgeson, Noelle Porter and Ipek Senoglu, while Zsofia Csapo, Pam Jung, Paola Palencia and Isabela Petrov were two-time All-Americans.